Assam Career : Assam University Silchar Recruitment 2025

 Applications are invited for recruitment of various project based positions or career in Assam University Silchar in 2025.

-Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of Project Associate (1) in 2025 under the sponsored research project of Department of Science and Technology (DST), Govt. of India – Tribal Sub-Plan (TSP) scheme of IIT Bhilai Innovation and Technology Foundation (IBITF) entitled “Development of an Intelligent System for Weather Forecasting, Smart Farming and Information Dissemination for the Scheduled Tribe Community of Barak River Basin using Satellite Image Processing, ML and IoT” for a period of one year initially.
-The position of Project Associate may also be extended one more year based on the availability of the fund.
-The said position is altogether on a temporary basis and coterminous with the project.
-The selected candidates have an opportunity to be registered for PhD program in the department subject to fulfillment of the requirements.
+Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of Project Associate (1) under the sponsored research project of Department of Science and Technology (DST), Govt. of India – Tribal Sub-Plan (TSP) scheme of IIT Bhilai Innovation and Technology Foundation (IBITF) entitled “Development of an Intelligent System for Weather Forecasting, Smart Farming and Information Dissemination for the Scheduled Tribe Community of Barak River Basin using Satellite Image Processing, ML and IoT” for a period of one year initially in 2025.
+The position of Project Associate may altogether be extended one more year based on the availability of the fund.
+The said position is on a temporary basis and coterminous with the project.
+The selected candidates also have an opportunity to be registered for PhD program in the department subject to fulfillment of the requirements.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!